Hey Kids (Start Here)

 Because I don’t want to find out whether or not insomnia is lethal by watching you push the borders of human wakefulness, if that’s all right with you, Dr. Geiszler.

-DESIST, Hermann mentally screams at absolute maximum volume.
+DESIST, Hermann mentally screams at maximum volume.

 Newton tries to laugh and speak at the same time with dubious success.
 Hermann parses the sound he makes into something approximating: “What?”

-“Um,” Newton says.
-The other man is still lying atop their coffee table, looking familiar and unkempt and entirely pathetic in Hermann’s sunglasses and his clothes from the previous day.
-“It’s actually an extremely complicated situation,” Newton says.
-“Very difficult to describe to people who aren’t me, but yet also totally normal and not even worth the calories expended by the circuitous commentary that would be required for your full comprehension.”
+“Um.”
+Newton lies atop their coffee table, familiar and unkempt and pathetic in Hermann’s sunglasses and his clothes from the previous day.
+“It’s actually an extremely complicated situation?
+Very difficult to describe to people who aren’t me.
+Yet also totally normal and not worth the calories expended by the circuitous commentary that would be required for your full comprehension.”

-“Ugh, I know that tone,” Newton says.
+“Ugh, I know that tone.”

-“I will explain if you make me coffee.
+“I’ll explain if you make me coffee.
 With caffeine, I can’t talk to you like this, you’re an order of magnitude more crafty than me at baseline and three orders of magnitude more crafty than me within three hours of when I wake up.”

 “No caffeine,” Hermann says.
 “Explain.”

 “Oh sure.
 Sure, Newton, explain.
-Just explain.”
+Just ‘explain’.”

 Hermann sighs.